choojs/choo-handbook/content/your-first-choo-app/README.md

 ![random animals](images/starter-random-animals.gif "Screenshot of random animals")

-*LOOK AT HOW CUTE THEY ALL ARE* 😍
+*LOOK AT HOW CUTE THEY ALL ARE!*

 Take a moment to appreciate everything you've just built!
-Our `choo` app is really starting to shape up 😊
+Our `choo` app is really starting to shape up.

 Let's quickly revisit what we accomplished in this last section: